narroyo1/sffnn/docs/sffnn.md

 ### California housing dataset

 This experiment uses real data instead of generated one which proves the model's effectivity on real data.
-It is the classic California housing dataset.
+It is the classic [California housing dataset][CAL].
 It has information from the 1990 California census with 8 input dimensions (Median Income, House Age, etc ...).
+Below you can see the plots of each dimension.

 |      |
 | ---- |